 To operate a motor vehicle in Los Angeles, California law requires a driver to be able to “see 20/40 with both eyes together, with or without corrective lenses.”
-If a person fails the vision screening, she or he must see a specialist to determine whether a driver’s license is appropriate and whether the vision impairment is likely to prevent that individual from driving safely.
+If a person fails the vision screening, she or he must see a specialist determine whether a driver’s license is appropriate and whether the vision impairment is likely to prevent that individual from driving safely.

 In some situations, the person ultimately is scheduled for a driving test to determine whether she or he can drive safely.
-When an individual has particularly poor vision of 20/200 or worse, that person may not be permitted even to schedule a driving test.
+When an individual has a particularly poor vision of 20/200 or worse, that person may not be permitted even to schedule a driving test.
 To be eligible for a driver’s license, a person must not have significant impairment of any of the following: